PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 NON-LENS SPOTLIGHT - A light with variable field and beam angles obtained by changing the spacing between the bulb and reflector.

-NORMAL LENS - Lens with a focal length approximately equal to the diagonal of the film format.
+NORMAL LENS - Also termed a standard lens, a normal lens has a focal length approximately equal to the diagonal of the film format or of a digital camera's image sensor.
 A scene viewed through a normal lens appears to have the same perspective as if it was being viewed “normally” without a lens, just the way your eye sees it.
-Most 35 mm cameras' normal lenses have a focal length of approximately 50 mm.
+A normal lens is neither a wide-angle (short) nor a telephoto (long) lens.
+Most 35mm cameras' normal lenses have a focal length of approximately 50 mm.
+See Lens selection for info on standard and other lenses.